 We still have our solid snow covering.
 It’s packed hard.
-Venturing off the feedground into fresh country takes chains and bravado.
+Venturing off the feedground into fresh territory takes chains and bravado.
 We’ve gotten stuck a few times which keeps us humble.
-Smooth sailing doesn’t really show one’s true character does it?
+Truth told, smooth sailing doesn’t show one’s true character does it?
 Wallowing around in the snow securing tire chains does.
 I let Mark do the wallowing of course.
 It’s so unfair.

-I read to Mark out of my 2015 diary – 63 degrees on this date!
+I read to Mark out of my 2015 diary.
+It was 63 degrees on this date.
 What?
-It’s supposed to get to only 26 today.
+The forecast for today is a high of 26!

 It’s a new year.
 Some things are the same.
 Red meat and raising cows in general is still being vilified.
 We’re still ignoring nutrition commonsense and refusing to raise the conversation around climate issues.
 And some things are different.
 After several years of sky-high beef industry profits, calf prices have plummeted to nearly one-half the high of a few short months ago.